 Talia Isaacs is among the “talking heads” on Glenn Fulcher’s site.
 Talia’s video is the last thumbnail in the multiplex (#21) on the topic of pronunciation assessment http://languagetesting.info/video/main.html

-Andrea Revesz will be speaking at Bath University’s Language and Educational Practices Seminar Series on 27th February.
-Title: Exploring cognitive writing processes and behaviours through mixed methods.
-Andrea will then be on a US tour, speaking first at two invited colloquia at AAAL in Chicago on 25 and 27 March (Titles: ‘Investigating the effects of task type on L2 writing processes using eye-tracking, keystroke-logging and stimulated recall’, with Marije Michel, and ‘The relationship between pausing and communicative adequacy in oral task performance’, with Eivind Torgersen and Monika Ekiert).
-This is followed by her featured talk at TESOL Chicago on 28 March on ‘What makes a task difficult: Teacher and researcher perspectives’ (with Laura Gurzynski-Weiss).
+Andrea Revesz spoke first at two invited colloquia at AAAL in Chicago on 25 and 27 March (Titles: ‘Investigating the effects of task type on L2 writing processes using eye-tracking, keystroke-logging and stimulated recall’, with Marije Michel, and ‘The relationship between pausing and communicative adequacy in oral task performance’, with Eivind Torgersen and Monika Ekiert).
+This was followed by her featured talk at TESOL Chicago on 28 March on ‘What makes a task difficult: Teacher and researcher perspectives’ (with Laura Gurzynski-Weiss).

-Dina Mehmedbegovic will be giving a keynote talk at the CIS Symposium on Intercultural Learning in Hong Kong, 8-9 March.
+Dina Mehmedbegovic gave a keynote talk at the CIS Symposium on Intercultural Learning in Hong Kong, 8-9 March.
 Title: Developing intercultural skills through an autobiographical approach.
-You can also catch her in Gothenburg on 20 April, at Skola för alla, speaking about ‘What every educator needs to know about cognitive benefits of bilingualism’.
+She also spoke in Gothenburg on 20 April, at Skola för alla, on ‘What every educator needs to know about cognitive benefits of bilingualism’.

-Andrea Revesz will also be speaking at the BAAL Assessment SIG in Nottingham on 13 April.
-Title: Investigating L2 writing processes using eye-tracking, keystroke-logging and stimulated recall (with Marije Michel) and on 1 May in Oxford (Title tbc).
+Andrea Revesz spoke at the BAAL Assessment SIG in Nottingham on 13 April.
+Title: Investigating L2 writing processes using eye-tracking, keystroke-logging and stimulated recall (with Marije Michel) and on 1 May in Oxford.

-In early May 2018 (5-6th) Alfonso Del Percio will be speaking in Paris at the EHESS and Paris Sorbonne.
-He is giving two invited talks on language and governmentality.
+In early May 2018 (5-6th) Alfonso Del Percio spoke in Paris at the EHESS and Paris Sorbonne.
+He gave two invited talks on language and governmentality.

-In June Andrea Revesz will be on a Japanese tour (June 15-17 Tokyo and 22-23 Osaka) as part of the Distinguished Lecture Series at Temple University.
-Her talks will be on Task-based Language Teaching.
+In June Andrea Revesz went on a Japanese tour (June 15-17 Tokyo and 22-23 Osaka) as part of the Distinguished Lecture Series at Temple University.
+Her talks were on Task-based Language Teaching.

-Li Wei will be plenary speaker at the Sociolinguistics Symposium 27-30 June 2018 in Auckland, New Zealand.
+Li Wei was a plenary speaker at the Sociolinguistics Symposium 27-30 June 2018 in Auckland, New Zealand.

-In the Summer term, from April to the end of July, Amos Paran will be a visiting professor at the Eberhard Karls University of Tübingen, in Germany, where he will be giving courses on reading in a foreign language, researching literature in foreign language teaching, and on using film, music and art in the teaching of literature in a foreign language.
+In the Summer term, from April to the end of July, Amos Paran was a visiting professor at the Eberhard Karls University of Tübingen, in Germany, where he gave courses on reading in a foreign language, researching literature in foreign language teaching, and on using film, music and art in the teaching of literature in a foreign language.

-Siân Preece will be speaking at the seminar on linguistic diversity and intercultural competence, 25 June, 5.30-7pm at the UCL Institute of Education, Room 537.
+Siân Preece spoke at the seminar on linguistic diversity and intercultural competence, 25 June, 5.30-7pm at the UCL Institute of Education, Room 537.